framedsc/Sitesource/markdown/GameGuides/thewitcher3.md

 It's therefore highly recommended to roll back your game to v1.31A or v1.31.

-On GoG you can do that in the GoG Galaxy client by clicking 'More' on the game's page in your library, then selecting 'Settings'.
-Scrolling down you can select the version you want.
+On GoG you can do that in the GoG Galaxy client by clicking the settings icon on the game's page in your library, then selecting 'Manage installation'->'Configure'.
+Scrolling down you can select the version you want, which in this case should be 1.31 or 1.31A.
 You should also disable auto-updates to avoid having to do it all over again later on.

 For Steam, please use [the guide to rollback to a previous version of a game on steam](../GeneralGuides/steam_update_guide.htm).